Can Dogs Have Autism? Here’s What the Experts Say

 “Observing your dog’s reaction to new environments or changes in routine can also provide clues,” says Dr Dench.
 Overall, your dog may be less sociable, struggling with certain situations or learning new things.

-Behavioural changes don’t necessarily mean your dog has CDB
+Behavioural changes don’t automatically equal CDB

 “It’s essential to approach this topic with an open mind and a commitment to the health and well-being of our canine companions,” highlights Dr Dench.